-The gross margin in absolute value increased by 6,268 thousand Euro compared to the same period of the previous year; the gross margin percentage, calculated as the ratio between the gross margin and total revenues, increased from 59.3% to 62.7%.
-This variance is mainly due to a different turnover composition and, in particular, to the increase in sales of products included in the macro-category Driver's equipment, typically showing a higher average marginality, net of price increases recorded in 2022 first half, which led to a higher incidence of transportation costs and average raw materials costs.
+The gross margin in absolute value increased by 1,942 thousand Euro compared to the previous year; gross margin percentage, calculated as the ratio between gross margin and total revenues, is equal to 61.8% (62.7% in 2022 first half).
+Variance is mainly due to a different breakdown of turnover and, particularly, to higher sales of items included in the macro-category of Other products, having a lower average marginality, compared to other types of products commercialized by the Group.